U.S. Stocks Slip, Threatening to Snap Winning Streak

 Still, investors have been weighing signs that corporate profits remain resilient against fears that the global economy will weaken faster than expected this year.
 Data on Wednesday showed German factory orders unexpectedly fell in December, the latest sign that Europe's biggest economy is struggling for momentum.

-"Investors are fixated on a couple of things: economic concerns and the trade war," said Carlo Alberto De Casa, chief analyst at ActivTrades, who attributed Wednesday's drop in oil prices to renewed fears about whether supply will outstrip demand.
-Worries about those two forces will likely keep this year's rebound in oil prices under pressure, he said.
+"Investors are fixated on a couple of things: economic concerns and the trade war," said Carlo Alberto De Casa, chief analyst at ActivTrades.
+Fears about whether supply will outstrip demand will likely keep this year's rebound in oil prices under pressure, he said.

-U.S. crude-oil prices edged lower Wednesday, dragging down energy shares.
+U.S. crude-oil prices swung between gains and losses Wednesday and settled up 0.7% to $54.01 a barrel.
 Oil has rebounded alongside stocks as demand fears have ebbed but remains well below its multiyear peak from early October.

 Uncertainty over the U.S.-China trade conflict has had ripple effects around the world, keeping some investors skeptical of global markets' recovery, particularly for commodities that are reliant on Chinese consumption to support demand.